lmaccagnan/lmaccagnan.github.io/weeklyupdates.md

 So far, I have not encountered any blockers.
 The process I’ve been following has been working well, though after reading The 2-Hour Job Search, I may need to adjust my future timeline.
 However, this is still to be determined as I continue refining my strategy.

+### Week 5:
+Last week, I focused on researching job titles within data science, starting with a broad perspective and then narrowing my focus to more specific applications.
+This helped me gain a better understanding of the diverse opportunities available within the field.

+This week, I am shifting my attention to understanding the context in which I want to work as a data scientist.
+Rather than just identifying job titles, I am focusing on the environments, industries, and types of organizations that align with my interests and skills.
+This will allow me to create a targeted list of employers for informational interviews, ensuring my networking efforts are intentional and aligned with my long-term career goals.

+One challenge I have encountered is getting distracted by job postings, even though I am not currently looking for a position.
+Since I still have two semesters left with a full course load, taking on a new job right now is not feasible.
+Additionally, I have realized that the range of data science roles is vast, and I need to spend more time clarifying the unique context in which I want to work.
+Recognizing this early was important, as it has allowed me to revise my approach.

+To stay focused on the bigger picture, I am adopting a design approach outlined in *Design Your Life* by Bill Burnett and Dave Evans.
+This framework will help me think more strategically about my career path, ensuring that my job search process is both structured and aligned with my personal and professional goals.